 Baback Yazdani, Dean of Nottingham Business School, looks at how business schools across the globe might define their role.

 Today there are more than 12,000 known business schools across the globe, and the number is increasing every year.
-This is due to an increasing demand from the global student population, people at work who wish to advanced their careers, and of course the employers of graduates in business and management.
+This is due to increasing demand from the global student population, people at work who wish to advance their careers, and of course, the employers of graduates in business and management.